libyui/libyui/libyui-ncurses/doc/nctable-and-nctree.md

 NCTable is a tree widget that also supports multi-selection, unlimited tree depth, collapsing and expanding tree branches.
 Each item has one label (text).

 Both widgets can scroll in both dimensions.
-See _Pads_.
+See section _Pads_ below.

 ## UI Events: _notify_ and _immediate_

-Both widgets can give immediate feedback to the calling application if the _notify_ option is set, and even more directly when the _immediate_ option is also set.
+Both widgets can give instant feedback to the calling application if the _notify_ option is set, and even more immediate when the _immediate_ option is also set.

-Normally in libyui, UI.UserInput() or UI.WaitForEvent() only return when the user presses a PushButton or activates a MenuButton's item, not when anything is going on in an input field or in a selection widget like a SelectionBox, ComboBox, or a Table or Tree.
-Setting the _notify_ option changes that: A widget with that option also maks UI.UserInput() return, and the application can react to that.
+Normally in libyui, `UI.UserInput()` or `UI.WaitForEvent()` only return when the user presses a PushButton or activates a MenuButton's item, not when anything is going on in an input field or in a selection widget like a SelectionBox, ComboBox, or a Table or Tree.
+Setting the _notify_ option changes
+that: A widget with that option also maks `UI.UserInput()` return, and the application can react immediately.

+Notice that this is not always desirable: When a dialog is mostly an input form waiting for the user to enter or select values, it makes perfect sense to wait until the "OK" or "Next" button is pressed.

+But when the status of other widgets depends on what the user selected in a ComboBox or a Table, it makes sense to add the _notify_ option to that ComboBox or Table so the dialog can handle that changed status.

+In the Qt UI, there is not much difference between _notify_ and _immediate_.

-NCurses is special in that it does not just always return, even when a widget has the _notify_ option set; since the user can only use the keyboard, that would mean that each CursorDown press in a selection widget would already make the application react because the selected item just changed.
+But NCurses is special in that it does not just always return, even when a widget has the _notify_ option set; since the user can only use the keyboard, that would mean that each CursorDown press in a selection widget would already make the application react because the selected item just changed.
 If that causes major screen updates in other widgets, performance suffers; so typically only when the user explicitly confirms a selection with the Return key (or sometimes the Space key), UI.UserInput() returns.

 The old language selection in the YaST installer was such an example: Moving the selection up or down the SelectionBox caused translations for that language